mustafakataya00/LibraryManagementSystem/README.md

 **Endpoint**: DELETE /AuthorAPI/{id}
 Deletes an author by ID.

+**OverDue System Penalty**
+Each day after the borrow date plus 7 days will be compensated with 5$ on the borrower , in my code i have made some tests so i have added on my current date like 2 days and made the required return date is now for testing purposes

 **Security**

 **Authentication and Authorization**: Spring Security is integrated to handle authentication and authorization.